osrf/ros2multirobotbook/src/ros2_design_patterns.md

 As we said, learning about ROS is similar to learning about an automobile.
-In fact, a car is a lot like a robot (and sometimes it really is a robot; cf. the large and active self-driving vehicle industry).
+In fact, a car is a lot like a robot (and sometimes it really is a robot; see the large and active self-driving vehicle industry).
 A modern automobile comprises many parts that are connected to each other.
 The steering wheel is connected to the front axle, the brake pedal is connected to the brake calipers, the oxygen